Skip to content

 Where contrast sensitivity testing fits

 Amblyopia involves reduced contrast sensitivity in addition to reduced acuity.
-Hess and Howell (1977) is the foundational paper documenting that the amblyopic eye's CSF deficits are broader than acuity alone would predict, with patterns varying by subtype.
-Our pediatrics post covers that classification in more detail.
+Hess and Howell (1977), working in strabismic amblyopia, is a foundational paper documenting that the amblyopic eye's contrast sensitivity function (CSF) — the full curve of how much contrast the eye needs to see patterns of different sizes — is depressed in a way acuity alone would not predict, and that the deficit does not follow a single pattern: they proposed a two-type classification.6 Our pediatrics post covers that classification in more detail.

 Tracking contrast sensitivity in the amblyopic eye through treatment is informative.
 It can capture gains acuity misses, and residual deficits that remain when post-treatment acuity looks acceptable.

-The standard instrument is in-clinic and monocular.
-Pelli-Robson charts are administered one eye at a time; FACT and other clinical tools likewise allow per-eye measurement.
+The standard instrument is in-clinic and monocular (one eye at a time).
+Pelli-Robson charts are administered one eye at a time; the FACT (Functional Acuity Contrast Test) and other clinical tools likewise allow per-eye measurement.
 The workflow is built around comparing the two eyes and tracking the amblyopic eye's improvement over weeks and months.

 What our test cannot do for amblyopia tracking